 Establishment of a strategic partnership with the Global Trade Alert at the University of St.Gallen.

 Prof. Niall Ferguson holds the inaugural Max Schmidheiny Lecture in the context of the St. Gallen Symposium.
 Since then, regular lectures are held by, among others, Prof. Daron Acemoglu, Ayaan Hirsi Ali, Bob Collymore, Prof. Timothy Garton Ash, and Prof. Dr. Peter Sloterdijk.

 First Forum of the Max Schmidheiny Foundation in Bad Ragaz on the topic “Entrepreneurial Perspectives on Switzerland”, with active participation by Federal Councillor Pascal Couchepin.
-Yearly fora have since contributed to dialogue between business and politics.
+Yearly fora have since contributed to dialogue between business, politics and society.

 In light of a deep recession, structural barriers to growth in the Swiss economy, as well as emerging challenges of globalization, the Max Schmidheiny Foundation decides at the beginning of the 1990s to directly engage in debate on economic policy and to present proposals for structural economic reforms from an ordo-liberal perspective.
 To this end, the Foundation initiates and publishes two “white papers” elaborated by a distinguished group of academics, entrepreneurs, and corporate executives.